DhanashriJoshi/rack-app/README.md

+Please Follow the Steps to run the Application :

-To Create User Data, Execute the command : UserData.create
+To Create User Data, Execute the command in the Terminal : ruby user_data.rb

-To run the Rack application, Execute the command : rackup
+To run the Rack application, Execute the command in the Terminal : rackup